amita-kapoor/Behavioural-Cloning-SDC/writeup_report.md

 #### 1. Solution Design Approach

-From starting to deal with the problem of overfitting i had my dataset split into training (80%) and validation set (20%).
+From starting to deal with the problem of overfitting I had my dataset split into training (80%) and validation set (20%).
 The MSE loss of training and validation dataset enables us to know if our model is overfitting or underfitting.

 Initially I experimented with a very simple MLP model and used only center camera image, it was utter failure the car just kept moving in circles.
 Then as I added the CNN layers the car started to stay more on road, but was still not able to handle curves.
 With the introduction of **Nvidia Dave model** the performance improved further, it could maneuvre soft turns, but now car was failing at sharp turns.
 This forced me to look at my training data.
 From the plot of training and validation loss, I knew the problem is not of overfitting, but instead the model has not learned to take sharp turns, which were at times necessary.